A Pitbull Lab mix is an energetic dog created by crossing a Labrador Retriever and an American Pitbull Terrier.

 Health issues

-Labrabulls inherit the coat traits of their parents and commonly come in black, white, gray, brown, yellow, and silver.
-Most Labrabulls have a black base fur color with white accents.
+Labrabulls inherit their parents’ coat traits and commonly come in black, white, gray, brown, yellow, and silver.
+Most have a black base fur color with white accents.

 A healthy Pitbull Lab Mix can live for up to 14 years.
 You can lengthen your dog’s lifespan with proper training, high-protein dog food, and loving home.